marcospereira/reddit-bot/README.md

 This is a reddit bot for Facebook Messenger.
 It enables you to list news from your favorite subreddit.

+It uses [Reddit API](https://www.reddit.com/dev/api) and Facebook's [Messenger Platform](https://developers.facebook.com/docs/messenger-platform) to create a simple bot that list submissions in a subreddit.

+> Keep in mind that this is just an experiment to play with Messenger Platform.

 ## Let's Encrypt and Heroku

 Facebook requires that your callback URLs uses HTTPS.
 Fortunately, [Let's Encrypt](https://letsencrypt.org/) exists and you can use them, instead of suffering all the pain involved in turn on and manage HTTPS.